stevob14/passivecash/index.md

 #### CeFi

 [Coinbase-Referral](https://coinbase.com/join/crooks_r) offers ETH, ADA, ATOM, SOL, and XTZ staking.
 Staking is the process of holding funds in a crypto wallet to support the network.
 In return, holders are rewarded for their activity on the network.
-Get free Bitcoin worth $10 when you sign up. **While staking ETH, your ETH will be locked and unavailable to sell or send until ETH2 network is fully launched or trading is otherwise offered.
-During this time, your ETH2 will earn up to 4.5% APR**.
+Get free Bitcoin worth $10 when you sign up.
 You can click [here](https://www.coinbase.com/earn) to view current yield rates.

-[Crypto.com-Referral](https://crypto.com/app/2eeq9b46b7) offers ETH, BTC, USDC and more earning up to 8.5% P.A.
-You can find more information [here](https://crypto.com/us/earn).
+[Crypto.com-Referral](https://crypto.com/app/2eeq9b46b7) offers ETH, BTC, USDC and more.
+You can find more informatiom about current rates [here](https://crypto.com/us/earn).

 **Note: Exercise caution with CeFi services.
 You are putting your trust into these companies and they may or may not have your best interest when lending out your money.
 Remember, "Not your keys, not your crypto."**